Defibrillator guide for first time buyers

 • perform daily, weekly and monthly self-tests to let you know if the device is ready for use.

 Defibrillators come with varying degrees of protection from dust and water, making some more suitable in harsher environments than others.
-Some defibrillators will come with additional features, such as an LCD display screen for visual instructions, real time CPR feedback to let the rescuer know the quality and effectiveness of their CPR, or ECG display for more professional models.
+Some defibrillators will come with additional features, such as an LCD display screen for visual instructions, real-time CPR feedback to let the rescuer know the quality and effectiveness of their CPR, or an ECG display for more professional models.

-To help you decide which defibrillator would best be suited to your workplace, home or community we have put together a list of things to consider and a comparison table of our defibrillator range below.
+To help you decide which defibrillator would best be suited to your workplace, home or community, we have answered some commonly asked questions and showcased a comparison table of our defibrillator range below.

 You can also explore our wide selection of semi-automatic and fully automatic defibrillators designed for schools and workplaces, along with essential accessories to support the installation and maintenance of your device.